samfisherirl/scammer_payback/README.md

 He Livestreams, cropping to Yt videos.
 His biggest videos contain a set of events that are highly improbable, but seems to happen over and over in exactly the same way.

+I believe some of his interactions are genuine.
+There seems to be a template for a successful video on his channel, and thats talking to the Scammer and the Victim.
+Somehow, it magically happens.

 ### Key Reasons for Skepticism:

 1. Claims to have taken down three call centers in India, which was reported in national news.
 However, the YouTuber isn't mentioned in the story, the narrative & timeline doesn't align, and there's no evidence backing his claims.
 This is just the first story I looked at.